swiss-seismological-service/scdetect/README.md

   pick time.

 **Filtering**:

+- `"initTime"`: The initialization time in seconds for that the stream related processor is blind after initialization.
+Setting this configuration parameter allows taking filter related artifacts during initialization into account.

 - `"filter"`: A string defining the filter to be applied to the processed stream.
 The filter must be specified following the SeisComP's [filter